 A mini water garden is a great way to give your outdoor space a unique look, different from your typical soil garden.
 We used water garden plants such as water lily, canna, sweet flag, and more to create a stunning display your water plants will enjoy.
 Learn how to build a water garden in a container with these quick and easy steps.

-Choose an appropriate container and place it in a sunny spot; water gardens are hard to move once they are filled and planted.
+Choose an appropriate container for your garden and place it in a sunny spot; water garden features are hard to move once they are filled and planted.
 Place a few bricks in the bottom to raise the plants in individual pots to just below water level.

-Arrange the potted plants on the bricks, thinking about how you will view the container.
-Waterlilies tend to spread out and are usually too large for a tub, but the little yellow 'Helvla' waterlily is perfect.
+Arrange the potted plants on the bricks, thinking about how you will view the garden.
+Water lilies tend to spread out and are usually too large for a tub, but the little yellow 'Helvla' water lily is perfect.
 Lotus also will thrive in a container water garden.

-Refresh the water as it evaporates -- every few days during hot weather.
-Let the water overflow from the tub for a while to keep breeding mosquitoes in check.
+Refresh the water as it evaporates in the garden—every few days during hot weather will be needed.
+Let the water overflow from the container for a while to keep breeding mosquitoes in check.
 Mosquito dunks also help to control mosquitoes.